encode/starlette/docs/templates.md

     return templates.TemplateResponse('index.html', {'request': request})
 ```

-The Jinja2 environment sets up a global `url_for` included, which allows us to
-use `url_for` inside our templates.
-We always need to pass the incoming `request`
-instance as part of the template context.
+Note that the incoming `request` instance must be included as part of the
+template context.

+The Jinja2 template context will automatically include a `url_for` function,
+so we can correctly hyperlink to other pages within the application.

-We can now link to static files from within our HTML templates.
-For example:
+For example, we can link to static files from within our HTML templates:

 ```html
 <link href="{{ url_for('static', path='/css/bootstrap.min.css') }}" rel="stylesheet">